PyPSA/WHOBS/README.md

 - Electrolysis could be more cost effective if: waste heat is used to improve efficiency; the oxygen produced as a side-effect is sold.

-- Hydrogen-to-power may be cheaper with future developments in fuel cells.
+- Hydrogen-to-power (using CCGT here) may be cheaper with future cost-reductions in the production of hydrogen fuel cells.